| ATLANTIC CITY, N.J. – Here is a brief rundown of the Queen +

 really pull off such a feat as bringing back one of the most famous bands in

+rock history?
 The answer was yes and the response has been overwhelming.

 The addition of Lambert has dazzled fans and created a new level appreciation